The admission requirements for prospective M.H.A. students:

-- Evidence of an earned bachelor’s degree with a minimum grade point average (GPA) of 3.0 on last 60 hours of the undergraduate degree and a minimum GPA of 3.0 in all prior graduate course work with accompanying transcripts for all previous institutions attended.
+- Evidence of an earned bachelor’s degree with a minimum grade point average (GPA) of 3.0 on last 60 hours toward undergraduate degree and a minimum GPA of 3.0 in all prior graduate course work with accompanying transcripts for the same.

 - Scores from GRE or GMAT tests with preferred scores of 150 on the verbal, 141 on the quantitative and 4.5 on the analytical portions of the GRE or 450 on the GMAT

 - Three letters of reference to the HCA department and

 - Career goal statement for seeking the M.H.A. degree.

 How to Apply - If applying only to TWU

 - Submit a resume, 3 letters of reference and a career goal statement to the address listed below